lfai/foundation/README.md

 # LF AI & Data Foundation Policy Repo
-This repo contains documentation related to the operation of the LF AI Foundation (https://lfai.foundation/).
+This repo contains documentation related to the operation of the [LF AI & Data Foundation](https://lfai.foundation/).